 You may have been running your social media for a while, or someone else has on your behalf, but how do you know what has worked and what has been successful?
-What’s the point in spending all your time posting on social media if you’re not checking regularly to see what’s effective.
+What’s the point in spending all your time posting on social media if you’re not checking regularly to see what’s effective?
 In this “Take Five”, we’re discussing questions you might like to consider in conjunction with your social media strategy.

-Depending on what you’re trying to achieve via your social media eg brand recognition or driving traffic – different metrics will mean different things for you.
+Depending on what you’re trying to achieve via your social media eg brand recognition or driving traffic – different metrics will mean different things to you.
 In reviewing your insights, why not take the time to review which platforms are effective for you – your business doesn’t need to be on them all.
 It’s better to run one platform really well than to try and do too much and spread yourself too thinly.
-Be where your target market are.
+Be where your target market is.

 Many people become obsessed with how many followers they have on their platforms.
 These are “Vanity Metrics”!
 It is far better to grow your followers organically and have an engaged and interested audience than lots of followers but not much audience activity on your account.